Skip to main content

 Understand the Pubofemoral Ligament Anatomy

 Consider this: the ligament attaches from the superior pubic ramus to the femoral neck, limiting excessive abduction and internal rotation of the hip, especially when the hip is flexed.
-If this tissue is harmed, it can lead to instability and result in pubofemoral ligament pain in the hip area, making everyday activities challenging and affecting your mobility.
+If this tissue is harmed, it can lead to instability and result in in the hip area, making everyday activities challenging and affecting your mobility.

 The central node represents the ligament, with branches showing its structure, function, and what happens if it's injured.
 Each color-coded branch helps you see how everything connects.